 Master of Science in Clinical Research

 The Master of Science in Clinical Research (MSCR) program is a research training program designed specifically for U-M students in professional degree programs.
 Students take time out to complete an intensive, year-long master’s program in clinical research.
 The degree is awarded by Rackham through the Department of Epidemiology in the U-M School of Public Health.
-The program is designed to fill a unique gap in the educational training for clinical and translational researchers by introducing students to clinical research early in their professional careers.
 The faculty lead for this program is Dan Clauw, MD.

 Who is eligible?